adipocere-de/yokubi/src/Section1/Part1/Lesson13.md

 Sometimes distinguishing between the case marker で particle (location, means, etc) and the てform of だ conjunction is not always clear.
 What matters, however, is that the meaning of the sentence should still be clear.
 You shouldn’t worry about pinpointing the exact dictionary definition for each particle you see used in a sentence.
 If you understand the meaning, that’s good enough.

 This brings us to では. では is a compound particle.
-The は here can be considered the topic marker, but the meaning of では together is more than just the sum of its parts. では often marks the circumstances or condition of another state.
+The は here can be considered the topic marker, but the meaning of では together is more than just the sum of its parts. では can be used to say that the statement after it applies to the circumstances of what comes before it.

 <pre>
 公園<b>では</b>アイスが売られる